MehrdadSamadishadlou/miR_Signature_MI_GSE61741/index.md

 #### Gradiant Boost:

 <p style='text-align: justify;'>
-For gradiant boost algorithm, the exact same procedure as the procedure for random forest has been followed.
+For the gradient boost algorithm, the same procedure as the procedure for random forest has been followed.
 The <code> param_grid </code> have used for grid search was as follow:
   </p>